Efficient Learning of Urban Driving Policies Using Bird's-Eye-View State Representations: Methodology

 \subsubsection{Multi-Channel Bird's Eye View (Multi-BEV)}

-Instead of encoding the road user's location into an RGB image, an image representation of dimension $6 \times K \times K$ is used, with each of the six channels corresponding to a different property, respectively (Fig.~\ref{fig:multi_bev}).
+Instead of encoding the road user's location into an RGB image, an image representation of dimension $6 \times K \times K$ is used (Fig.~\ref{fig:multi_bev}), with each of the six channels corresponding to a different property, respectively.